planetoryd/offdict/README.md

 ## Usage

 - Input anywhere to start live search.
-- Copy anything and it would pop up.
+- Copy/select anything to look up.
+    1. Tap `ctrl+alt+c` or it won't show up
+    2. Select the text, or in some cases, copy it. (explanation below)
 - Press ⬅️ or ➡️ for scrolling
 - Tap `Enter` to perform an extensive & expensive search
 - It loads `config.json5` in the working directory.